 Government agencies.
 Indiana law requires that notice be provided to consumers when there has been a breach in the security, confidentiality, or integrity of computerized personal information maintained by a state agency or owned or licensed by a state agency.
 Notice must be sent without reasonable delay.
 Personal information includes an individual's first and last name or first initial and last name in combination with a Social Security number (SSN); driver's license or identification card number; or account number, credit card number, debit card number, security code, access code, or password of an individual's financial account (IN Code Sec.
 4-1-11-1 et seq.).

 Private employers.
-The state's security breach law applies to database owners, defined as individuals or businesses that own or license computerized data that include personal information.
-Under the law, a database owners must disclose a breach in its security system to an Indiana resident whose:
+The state's security breach law applies to database owners, defined as individuals or businesses that own or license computerized data that includes personal information.
+Under the law, a database owner must disclose a breach in its security system to an Indiana resident whose:

 • Unencrypted personal information was or may have been acquired by an unauthorized person; or